sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 has three *child* clusters (Clusters 4, 5, and 6).
 It was created by the 'Kmeans' *algorithm* and the requested number of clusters was '2'.
 Note that as of EEGLAB 2019, we do not recommend using hierarchical clustering.
-Often simple cluster can achieve similar or better results.
+Often simple clustering can achieve similar or better results.

 Preclustering details are stored in the *STUDY.cluster(2).preclust* sub-structure (not shown above but detailed below).
 For instance, in